jfcloutier/karma_system/design_notes/experiences.md

 A property is expressed as `Property(Object, Value)` where

 * `Property` is a property name
-* `Object` is the subject of an observed experience, i.e. what's sensed, trending, or counted
+* `Object` is the subject of an observed experience, i.e. what's sensed, trending, unchaging, or counted
   * an object is described by
     * its type: sensor, synthetic, dynamic_ca
     * its id: respectively, the sensor's id, a hash of the observations from which the experience was synthesized, or the id of the CA that took an action.